 25 years.

-Savanna fire management methods requires monitoring and removing excluded weed species from project areas.
+Savanna fire management methods require monitoring and removing excluded weed species from project areas.

-If an excluded weed species is identified, it must be excluded by:
+If an excluded weed species is identified, there are 2 options:

-- removing the weed from the project area before the end of the reporting period when it’s identified, with a map and evidence of weed removal provided with the relevant offsets report
+- remove the weed from the project area before the end of the reporting period and provide a map and evidence of weed removal with the relevant offsets report

-- removing the project area that contains the weed species by subdividing the project, noting that this permanently removes the area from the project.
+- permanently remove the project area that contains the weed species by subdividing the project.

 You need to report on your project at least once every 2 years for emissions avoidance projects, or once every 5 years for sequestration projects.